sherhan/WasteNotProductServices/digit-eyes/README.md

 - functions - Code for the application's Lambda functions to retrieve product details from the digit-eyes api.
 - tests - Unit tests for the Lambda functions' application code.
 - template.yaml - A template that defines the application's AWS resources.
+- bash scripts - used to automate build, install, test and cleanup activities.

-The application uses several AWS resources, including Lambda functions and an API Gateway API.
+The application uses several AWS resources, including Lambda functions and an [PENDING]API Gateway API.
 These resources are defined in the `template.yaml` file in this project.
-You can update the template to add AWS resources through the same deployment process that updates your application code.
+You can update the template to add AWS resources through the same deployment process that updates the application code.

 ## Requirements